Ludlow: Roads

 On 4 February 1980, the £4.7 million single-carriageway by-pass road was officially opened by Kenneth Clarke.
 The by-pass had been built to the east of Ludlow in the late 1970s, opening to traffic in the summer of 1979, and diverts the A49 trunk road around the town.
 The former route of the A49 through the town was reclassified as the B4361.

 The town centre retains its medieval streets and has had long-running problems with motor traffic and car parking, which is now restricted seven days a week.
 There is a town centre residents' parking permit scheme in operation.
 Council-owned car parks exist in a number of locations in Ludlow to cater for much of the long-stay car parking.
-The Eco-Park situated on the eastern outskirts of the town, at the Sheet and adjacent to the A49.
+The Eco-Park is situated on the eastern outskirts of the town, at the Sheet and adjacent to the A49.

 The A4117 begins at the Rocks Green roundabout on the Ludlow by-pass and runs across the Clee Hills to Cleobury Mortimer; it then continues via the A456 onwards to Bewdley and Kidderminster.

 Two historic bridges cross the River Teme at Ludlow: Ludford Bridge (a Scheduled Ancient Monument) and Dinham Bridge (early 19th century, Grade II listed); both of which still take vehicular traffic as no modern bridges have been built over the Teme in the area.
 To the north of the town centre, the historic Corve Bridge crosses the River Corve and this bridge was relieved by Burway Bridge in the mid-20th century.
 However, on 26 June 2007, dramatic flooding on the Corve caused the Burway Bridge to collapse, severing a gas main and causing 20 homes in nearby Corve Street to be evacuated.
 The old stone bridge has now been replaced with a modern steel and pre-fabricated concrete construction.